NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/03_quantities_fluxes.md

 In most Mobius2 models, we model quantities using ordinary differential equations (ODE).

-An ODE, unlike a regular equation that directly computes the value of somehting, specifies a rate of change of that something.
+An ODE, unlike a regular equation that directly computes the value of something, specifies a rate of change of that something.
 For instance the equation

 $$
 \frac{\mathrm{d}a(t)}{\mathrm{d}t} = -c\cdot a(t)